Managing Engines

 For example, if you edit a deployment to add additional stage libraries, you must restart all engine instances managed by the deployment.
 During the restart, the stage libraries are installed on the engine instances.

-During the restart process, the engine instance shuts down and then automatically restarts.
+During the restart process, the engine instances shut down and then automatically restart.

 Balancing Jobs on Engines